 Pityriasis lichenoides is a rare skin disorder of unknown cause.
-There are two types of pityriasis lichenoides: an acute form usually found in children known as pityriasis lichenoides et varioliformis acuta (PLEVA), and a more long-lasting form known as pityriasis lichenoides chronica (PLC).
+There are two types of pityriasis lichenoides: an acute (more sudden onset and less persistent) form known as pityriasis lichenoides et varioliformis acuta (PLEVA), and a milder, more persistent form known as pityriasis lichenoides chronica (PLC).

 What causes pityriasis lichenoides?

 The cause of pityriasis lichenoides is not known.
 It has been reported to occur in the setting of recent bacterial or viral infections and may represent a reaction to infections.

 Pityriasis lichenoides most often affects adolescents and young adults and seems to be slightly more common in males of all skin groups.

 The acute form (PLEVA): Initially, it has been associated with feeling generally unwell with a fever.
 The rash starts as flat pink or discoloured spots, which may quickly become more inflamed and/or blister and blood-stained crusting may develop.
 The spots may come up in crops at different times, so the rash often consists of spots at various stages of development.
 PLEVA can often be mistaken for chickenpox but it takes much longer to clear than chickenpox.
 The spots are usually scattered on the trunk, arms, and legs.
 In children, spots may appear more on the face than at other areas of the body.
 Scarring and changes in skin colour may occur when the crust falls off.